BLTGreen/Architecture-Repo/dataSharingArc.md

 Using fine grained Roles Based Access Controls via Entra (please see suggested roles below), we can ensure that only privileged users have access to necessary information.

-**Anonymisation** - If we ever need to publish a report or any data on the public facing website that might contain personal details, we can anonymise it.
-We can use Batch Processing for this, setting up an ETL pipeline using tools such as **Amazon Macie** to discover and redact sensitive data.
+**Anonymisation** - We can use Batch Processing for this, setting up an ETL pipeline using tools such as **Amazon Macie** to discover and redact sensitive data.

 * As a note, we may wish to perform anonymisation on all PII before it leaves our AWS environment.
 In this case, we can use Single Message Transforms: https://docs.confluent.io/kafka-connectors/transforms/current/overview.html Using the **Mask Field** Transform (https://docs.confluent.io/kafka-connectors/transforms/current/maskfield.html#maskfield) we can mask details such as name, age, financial records, etc, before they reach Azure Warehouse.